 RESTORATION TO/EXTENSION OF ELIGIBLE LIST

-Your place on the eligible list for candidate processing is based on your passing score on the written test, Personal Qualifications Essay (PQE).
+Your place on the eligible list for candidate processing is based on your passing score on the written test, PQE.
 Should you be called to active military duty at any time in the 18-month period during which the PQE score is valid, you may request to have your eligibility (PQE Score) restored or extended for the period of time equal to the time spent on active duty but not to exceed 2 years.
 Honorable discharge is required.

 - Persian Gulf War (August 2, 1990 to April 11, 1991)

 - Bosnia Crisis (November 20, 1995 to present)

 - Iraq-Kuwait Crisis (March 10, 1998 to December 22, 1998)

 - Operation Enduring Freedom (October 7, 2001 to present)

 - Operation Iraqi Freedom (March 19, 2003 to present)